Csantos07/full_stack_rails/README.md

 # Learn Programming With Rails README
 ---

-This repository is meant to be used as a guide as well as a sandbox.
+This repository is meant to be used as a guide to learning progamming concepts.
+Treat this repository as your own sandbox.
 Try new code you've learned.
 Copy and paste snippets into irb.

 ## Table of Contents
 ---